CalvinHartwell/getting-started-with-kylo/README.md

 # Getting Started With Kylo

-A free book which provides an introduction to Kylo and NiFi without going into as much detail as the Kylo manual.
+This is a free book which provides an introduction to Kylo and NiFi without going into as much detail as the Kylo manual.

 This guide assumes you have a basic knowledge of *nix systems and are able to use SSH.